VitalPBX/vitalpbx_ha/README.md

 ### :warning:<strong>Important notes:</strong></span><br>
 - Since DRBD is no longer used in version 3, it is not possible to migrate a High Availability VitalPBX from Version 2 to 3.<br>
 - If you are going to restore some Backup from another server that is not in HA, restore it first in the Master server before creating the HA.
-This should be done as the backup does not contain the firewall rules for HA to work.
+This should be done as the backup does not contain the firewall rules for HA to work.<br>
+- The VitalPBX team does not provide support for systems in an HA environment because it is not possible to determine the environment where it has been installed.

 ## Example:<br>
 ![VitalPBX HA](https://github.com/VitalPBX/vitalpbx_ha/blob/master/HAReplica2Servers.png)